Applelo/unplugin-inject-preload/README.md

 ### Options

 * files: An array of files object
+  * entryMatch: A regular expression to target entry files you want to preload
-  * match: A regular expression to target build files you want to preload
+  * outputMatch: A regular expression to target output build files you want to preload
+  > You need to set at least `entryMatch` or/and `outputMatch`.
+Be aware that entry file is not always present for webpack and `entryMatch` will do nothing.

   * attributes (optional):
   If this option is ommited, it will determine the `mime` and the `as` attributes automatically.
   You can also add/override any attributes you want.